opf/openproject/docs/development/contribution-documentation/documentation-tool-setup/README.md

 The Typora editor makes it quite easy to make changes to the file.
 After you made your changes do not forgot to save.

-## Step 11: Commit the change to your local repository in the GitHub desktop client
+## Step 11: Commit the change to your local repository in GitHub Desktop

-Open the GitHub desktop client.
+Open GitHub Desktop.
 Here you can see all the changes you made in the local repository.

 ![image-20220524205416700](image-20220524205416700.png)